pnlpal/nodebb-plugin-composer-pnlpal/README.md

-# Default Composer for NodeBB
+# Default composer for pnlpal community

-This plugin activates the default composer for NodeBB.
-It is activated by default, but can be swapped out as necessary.
+This plugin activates the default composer for pnlpal community, which is based on NodeBB's default composer.

 ## Screenshots